Should you remove the pool before listing in Granite Bay?

 Granite Bay buyers are paying for estate-level lots and they bring estate-level scrutiny.
 They run their own inspections, they negotiate from documented condition, and they push back hard on anything that looks unresolved.
 A partially filled pool with no engineered documentation often becomes a deal point, even when it would not be in a less premium market.
 For that reason, when Granite Bay sellers decide to remove a pool before listing, the most common path is full removal with engineered backfill, compaction documentation, and a clean permit close-out.
 Keep the pool when it is modern, well-maintained, sited well on the lot, and clearly fits the estate's overall design.

-Five-step pre-listing sequence in Granite Bay
+What is the five-step pre-listing sequence in Granite Bay?

 - Confirm parcel jurisdiction — Placer County for most addresses, some patches fall under Roseville city limits